Read on to find out.

 The short answer is: no.

-Because GenAI is trained on pre-existing material – sometimes unethically, without consent, and from questionable or copyrighted sources – the risk that your AI-generated personal statement could be too similar to someone else’s is significantly increased.
+Because GenAI is trained on pre-existing material – sometimes from questionable or copyrighted sources – the risk that your AI-generated personal statement could be too similar to someone else’s is significantly increased.

 Writing a personal statement is a milestone in your journey to university, and an opportunity to showcase your skills, ambitions, and experiences in your own voice, which is what university admissions staff are interested in.

-Putting these experiences down in writing can also help you confirm whether you are applying for the correct course or not: for example, you may find yourself more suited to Film Studies rather than English Language, or Marine Engineering instead of Mechanical Engineering.
+Putting these experiences down in writing can also help you confirm whether you're applying for the correct course or not: for example, you may find yourself more suited to Film Studies rather than English Language, or Marine Engineering instead of Mechanical Engineering.

 If you haven't been told that ChatGPT is not a search engine, now you know.

-Because of its sudden popularity, some people are turning to ChatGPT as an alternative to Google or Bing.
+Because of its sudden popularity, some people are turning to chatbots such as ChatGPT as an alternative to Google or Bing.
 However, to use this in an academic setting would be a huge mistake.

 Chatbots are known for getting simple facts wrong, or making up convincing alternatives in a process known as ‘hallucinating’.
 ChatGPT’s creators have even admitted the chatbot ‘sometimes writes plausible-sounding but incorrect or nonsensical answers’.